 IDEAL Arizona’s eLearning Platform

 A single access point to educational resources and information for all Arizona Educators.
 Access to professional development, standards based curriculum resources, collaborative tools and school improvement resources.
-Take a tour, visit the Home edition, explore AIMS Resources and then log in to access the full suite of resources.
+Take a tour, visit the Home edition to see family oriented resources offered and then log in to access the full suite of resources.

 The Afterschool Alliance is a nonprofit organization dedicated to raising awareness of the importance of afterschool programs and advocating for quality, affordable programs for all children.
-It is supported by a group of public, private, and nonprofit organizations that share the Alliance’s vision of ensuring that all children have access to afterschool programs by 2010. www.afterschoolalliance.org
+It is supported by a group of public, private, and nonprofit organizations that share the Alliance’s vision of ensuring that all children have access to afterschool programs. www.afterschoolalliance.org

 Center for Afterschool and Expanded Learning